 Below is the programme for ORFC 2019.

-Please note, although we don’t anticipate any major changes, the timetable will not be finalised until December when the programme is sent to press.
-We are still waiting for details for some sessions and if you are involved in organising, or taking part in a session and you notice something that is amiss, please get in touch quickly (firstname.lastname@example.org) so we can put it right.
-This programme and all of the sessions included in it, are subject to change and/or cancellation.
+Please note that at this stage we don’t anticipate any major changes.
+However, if you are involved in organising, or taking part in, a session and you notice something that is amiss, please get in touch quickly (firstname.lastname@example.org) so we can put it right.
+This programme and all of the sessions included in it are subject to change and/or cancellation.